TeamIguana/html-validator/README.md

 Assertions to validate a local html document without using external services like http://validator.w3.org/

-It currently validate HTML 5, and XHTML 1.0 transitional.
+It currently validates HTML 5 and XHTML 1.0 transitional.

 Example: